Lockheed P-38 Lightning: Charles Lindbergh

 Charles Lindbergh became famous for his transatlantic solo flight before the war.
 By WWII he was a civilian working for Vought in the South Pacific area.
 He received preferential treatment as if a visiting colonel.

 In Hollandia, Lindbergh attached himself to the 475th Fighter Group which was flying P-38s.
 Although new to the aircraft, Lindbergh was instrumental in extending the range of the P-38 through improved throttle settings, or engine-leaning techniques, notably by reducing engine speed to 1,600 rpm, setting the carburetors for auto-lean and flying at 185 mph indicated airspeed, which reduced fuel consumption to 70 gal/h, about 2.6 mpg.
-This combination of settings had been considered dangerous and would upset the fuel mixture, causing an explosion.
+This combination of settings had been considered dangerous as it was believed this would upset the fuel mixture, causing an explosion.

 While with the 475th, he took part in a number of combat missions.
 On 28 July 1944, Lindbergh shot down a Mitsubishi Ki-51 "Sonia" flown by the veteran commander of the 73rd Independent Flying Chutai of the Imperial Japanese Army Captain Saburo Shimada.
 In an extended, twisting dogfight in which many of the participants ran out of ammunition, Shimada turned his aircraft directly toward Lindbergh, who was just approaching the combat area.
 Lindbergh fired in a defensive reaction brought on by Shimada's apparent head-on ramming attack.
 Hit by cannon and machine-gun fire, the "Sonia's" propeller visibly slowed, but Shimada held his course.
 Lindbergh pulled up at the last moment to avoid collision as the damaged "Sonia" went into a steep dive, hit the ocean, and sank.
 The unofficial kill was not entered in the 475th's war record.
 On 12 August 1944, Lindbergh left Hollandia to return to the United States.